codacy/docs/docs/related-tools/codacy-api-tokens.md

 Codacy API Tokens allow you to authenticate when using the Codacy API.
 You must generate a Codacy API Token and include it in the headers of your API calls as described on the [Codacy API documentation](https://api.codacy.com/swagger#authentication).

+!!! warning
+    **Never write API Tokens on your configuration files** and keep your API Tokens well protected, as they grant owner permissions to your Codacy repositories.

 To generate a Codacy API Token, open your account, tab **Access management**, and click the button **Create API token**.

-!!! tip
-    You can create multiple Codacy API Tokens.
-This can be useful to have a more flexible control when revoking a specific token.

 ![Creating an API token](images/api-tokens.png)